Cousin marriage in the Middle East: Palestinian Citizens of Israel

+Palestine

+In the South Palestinian village of Artas in the 1920s, 13.3% of marriages, were paternal male cousin marriages; 26.1%, were cousin marriages.

 Turkey

-In Turkey the rate of consanguineous marriage is 8.5%, the most cases of consanguineous marriage are found in South Eastern and Eastern Anatolia regions of Turkey due to a significant Kurdish population.
+In Turkey the rate of consanguineous marriages based on previous studies is around 1 in 5 marriages, where most cases of consanguineous marriage are found commonly in rural Turkey and Eastern Anatolia regions of Turkey where the population is mainly Kurdish.

-Other areas

-The 2009 study in the journal Reproductive Health cited above, puts the percentage of consanguine marriage in Mauritania at 47.2; Morocco at 20-28; Oman at 56.3; Qatar at 54.
+Outside the Middle East

+Consanguineous marriages are also notably high in some countries or regions outside of the Middle East.

+Caucasus

+In the Southern Caucasus, cousin marriages usually happen among Azeris and ethnically related minorities such as Tats, Talysh and Mountain Jews, whereas among the neighboring Armenians and Georgians, It is considered a social taboo to marry up to seventh generation cousin, however, the practice is common among the Yazidi communities living in these counties.

+In the Northern Caucasus, cousin marriages only happen among the ethnicities of Dagestan, while the ethnicities of the rest of the neighboring North Caucasian republics hold similar taboo to these of their counterparts in Armenia and Georgia.

+Sub-Saharan Africa

-In the town of Timbuctoo, a field investigator found that among the Arabs one third of marriages are with first cousins.
+In the Malian town of Timbuctoo, a field investigator found that among the Arabs, one-third of marriages are with first cousins.
 Half of these are with the father's brother's daughter and slightly fewer with the mother's brother's daughter.
-It is possible that the high MBD marriage rate is the result of Songhoi influence, one group of which prefers the MBD type and shuns the FBD type, and another group of which have a preference for both.
-The third ethnic group of Timbuctoo are the Bela, who are Tuareg slaves, and among whom marriage between cross cousins is preferred in principle, though in practice FBD marriage also occurs.
+It is possible that the high MBD marriage rate is the result of Songhai influence, one group of which prefers the MBD type and shuns the FBD type, and another group of which has a preference for both.
+The third ethnic group of Timbuctoo is the Bela, who are Tuareg slaves, and among whom marriage between cross cousins is preferred in principle, though in practice, FBD marriage also occurs.

-Pakistan
+According to a 2009 study, the percentage of consanguineous marriages in Sudan is between 44.2 and 63.3%.